Olivierlu1/lofi-labs/README.md

 1. Go to the lofi-frontend folder, usually by typing the following into your command line:
 	`cd lofi-frontend`
 2. Start the development server: `npm start`
+3. Go to http://localhost:3000 to view it in the browser

 ### Back End Development
 The back end is in **Python 3** using **Flask**, with a **MongoDB** database.